-We specialise in coaching on a one-to-one basis to meet our clients’ needs.
+What we offer We specialise in coaching on a one-to-one basis to meet our clients’ needs.
 We offer both riding and driving lessons in addition to drive outs, and cater for all ages and abilities.
 We often build bespoke packages and training plans to suit individual needs, so please contact us to discuss your requirements.
+Our weight limit for riders is 14 stone as we don’t have any big horses here.
 We look forward to hearing from you!

 Chariots is now a Community Interest Company, and the Centre has developed a national reputation for making the equestrian sport of carriage driving accessible to all, regardless of any disability, additional need or disadvantage.
 We specialise in working with young people and those with disabilities or additional needs and have been successful in introducing youngsters from 3 years upwards to equine activities.

 Carriage driving is a unique activity where even those with severe physical disabilities can take part.
 We have aids that can give people access to the sport – eg. a rein bar to be used by a person with the use of only one hand, or loops which make it easier to hold the reins.
 We also have carriages that can hold a wheelchair for drive outs, lessons, or even to be driven at speed in competition.